HaidenD/Positivity/src/presentation.md

 __**What are they?**__

---
+-v-

 # Team?

-> A group of people aligned with a common goal.
+> A group of 2 - 10 people aligned with a common goal.
-2 - 10 people

 Note:
 could be a project,
 it could be an organization.
 we are all many projects

---
+-v-

 Teams are highly interdependent
 * We:
-    * plan work,
+    * plan work
-    * solve problems,
+    * solve problems
-    * make decisions,
+    * make decisions
-    * review progress in service of a specific project.
+    * review progress in service of a specific project

 > Team members need to work with one another to accomplish work on a specific project.

---
+-v-

 ### High-Performance Teams?

 > A team that is objectively better than other teams doing similar work.

---
+-v-

 Objectively Better??